 Bring a large pot of water to a boil and add some salt.

-Cook the pasta in the water for one minute less than recommended cooking time; drain and set aside.
+Cook the pasta in the water for 1 minute less than recommended cooking time; drain and set aside.

 Meanwhile, in a large skillet, melt butter over medium heat.
-Add onion and garlic; cook and stir until tender, about 6-8 minutes.
+Add onion and garlic; cook and stir until tender, about 6 to 8 minutes.

 Add alfredo sauce and bring to a simmer.
 Stir in Havarti or cheddar cheese until melted.

 Stir the cooked and drained pasta, the broccoli, and the chicken into the sauce mixture until combined.

 Pour into prepared pan and sprinkle with Parmesan cheese.

 Bake the casserole at 375 F for 45 to 55 minutes or until the mixture is bubbly and cheese on top begins to brown.